lammps/lammps/doc/src/comm_modify.rst

 communication cutoff used.

 The *cutoff/multi* option is equivalent to *cutoff*\ , but applies to communication mode *multi* instead.
 Since the communication cutoffs are determined per atom collections, a collection specifier is needed and cutoff for one or multiple collections can be extended.
 Also ranges of collections using the usual asterisk notation can be given.
 Collections are indexed from 1 to N where N is the total number of collections.
 Note that the arguments for *cutoff/multi* are parsed right before each simulation to account for potential changes in the number of collections.
-Custom cutoffs are preserved between runs but if collections are redefined, one may want to respecify communication cutoffs.
+Custom cutoffs are preserved between runs but if collections are redefined, one may want to re-specify the communication cutoffs.
 For granular pair styles,the default cutoff is set to the sum of the current maximum atomic radii for each collection.
 The *cutoff/multi/old* option is similar to *cutoff/multi* except it operates on atom types as opposed to collections.

 The *reduce/multi* option applies to *multi* and sets the communication